UZBEKISTAN & TURKMENISTAN

 -

 94 nationalities do not require a visa to Uzbekistan (check if you do here).
 Nationals that require an eVisa can apply here in advance.
 All nationalities require a visa to enter Turkmenistan.
 With the required LOI, we can acquire a Visa On Arrival at the land border with Uzbekistan.
-Turkmen visas will be paid in cash at the border and cost $104USD including COVID testing.
+Turkmen visas, taxes and PCR tests will be paid in cash at the border and cost $106USD in total.

 -